Tsubame88/DAX-Function-in-Power-BI/README.md

 is often used in financial comparision analysis to compare two or more events on an anualized basic

 Sales YoY %  =

 VAR  SalePriorYear = CALCULATE([Sales], SAMEPERIODLASTYEAR(Dim_DeliveryDate[Delivery Date Key]))

 RETURN

 DIVIDE(
     ( [sales] - SalePriorYear),
     SalePriorYear
 )

+## DATEADD()

+Returns a table that contains a column of dates, shifted either forward or backward in time by the specified number of intervals from the dates in the current context.

+### Syntax

+DATEADD(<dates>,<number_of_intervals>,<interval>)

+**Parameters**
++ dates : A column that contains dates.
++ number_of_intervals :	An integer that specifies the number of intervals to add to or subtract from the dates.
++ interval : The interval by which to shift the dates.
+The value for interval can be one of the following: year, quarter, month, day

+### Return value
+A table containing a single column of date values.

+### Example

+= DATEADD(DateTime[DateKey],-1,year)